sherlock-audit/2023-03-teller-judging/README.md

 **ethereumdegen**

 Github PR [Issue 339 - Using magic number for lender manager control](https://github.com/teller-protocol/teller-protocol-v2/pull/94)

+**IAm0x52**

+Fix looks good.
+Changed as recommended and is now using a magic number rather than the address of the lenderManager.

 # Issue M-13: A borrower/lender or liquidator will fail to withdraw the collateral assets due to reaching a gas limit